MiddleSand/Comprehensive-Minecraft-Server-Guide/Basics/Basics_Planning.md

 - VPS Hosting.
 Requires sysadmin skills, generally knowing your way around a Linux console.
 When looking for a VPS provider, ensure they provide dedicated cores with good single-thread performance as well as a decent ammount of storage with good read-write speeds, good ram, and a good bit of bandwidth.
 - Dedi / Managed Dedi.
 Not for the faint of heart.
 Best for larger networks, you'll have full control over your host machine.
 Best for experienced server owners.
 If you're considering getting a dedi, if you don't know what you need then dedi's are most likely not for you.

 Select a serverhost before you plan out your financial strategy, so you know how much funding you need to operate.
+There are files in the Hostings folder of this repo that explain in detail how to setup and operate most hosts of the types listed above.

 # Funding